Photos by Robbie Raskin, Stadium Journey

 Not far away, in warm weather, the Royal Canadian Henley Regatta is reputed to be one of the top two rowing venues on the planet.
 The serene course is tucked away in the tony Port Dalhousie neighbourhood and has excellent walking trails alongside.
 Another spot for the enthusiast is the new Canada Games Park up the hill in Thorold, where Brock University’s hockey teams play.
 The brand new arena was built as a showpiece of the Niagara 2022 Canada Summer Games and is truly magnificent for Canadian university sport.

 As is common with most hockey in English Canada, the real unfiltered boisterous fans remain in the junior leagues, with the spotless new arenas being a more family-friendly environment.
 Still, IceDogs fans are fairly loud and the generic ‘Go Dogs Go’ chants and Viking claps are common.
 When the arena is full for a big match, though, the crowd can be one of the better ones in the OHL.
-No doubt, the availability of good beer and wine before and during the game helps.
+When the on-ice product improves, expect a rebound to sellout crowds quickly enough.

 Access 5

 Public transport is a great way to get to the hockey, given the St. Catharines bus terminal is steps from the rink.
 All local bus routes pass through the terminal as do a number of regional routes from cities like Niagara Falls.
-Express coaches from Toronto and Hamilton arrive hourly or better and can usually be quite affordable.
+Express bus service with GO Transit, Flixbus, or Megabus comes from Toronto, Hamilton, and Niagara Falls better than every hour.
 Similarly, GO Trains from Toronto pass through the nearby station (15 minute walk) en route to Niagara Falls.
 For the adventurous American fan, there are even trains from New York City that call in St. Catharines en route to Toronto.
-Service has resumed since the pandemic and the border is fully open once again.

 Within the arena, concourses are wide and there are ample washrooms as would be expected of a modern arena.
-Lineups for toilets are rarely too long, and entry into the arena is once again seamless now that Covid precautions have been lifted.
+Lineups for toilets are rarely an issue, even during intermissions.

 Return on Investment 4